 "The retirement of Mr. Bright from the Cabinet, owing to failing health, will give all the older readers of the Economist a peculiar feeling of sadness.
 A new generation is attaining life and vigour to whom the 'Anti-Corn Law League' is a matter of history.
-If you chance to speak of it as 'the
+If you chance to speak of it as 'the League' as we always used to speak of it, they ask 'What League?'

-League?
 But the great majority of active men still remember the details of that great agitation, and how Mr. Bright's voice rang full and penetrating, second in power only to one if second to any, over those great open stages.
 That Mr. Bright has to abandon active administration will come home to many as an unwelcome hint that it is time for them to give up themselves.